muthumariparthiban/stat579-terrencetian/README.md

 # stat579-yetian
-create a first repo for stat 579
+## create a first repo for stat 579
-- List item
+-
-  - item Terrence Tian
+  -  Terrence Tian
-  - item research, traveling,
+  -  research, traveling,
-  - item taxi ridings,
+  -  taxi ridings,
-  - item Didn't do that much.
+  -  Didn't do that much.